Jam00ie/TechResources/Machine_Learning/Machine_Vision_Guide.md

  - This code demonstrates the most popular edge detection algorithm, the Canny algorithm with the [```cv2.Canny()```](https://docs.opencv.org/4.x/da/d22/tutorial_py_canny.html) method.

 **For more tutorials, check out the [official OpenCV-Python Tutorials page](https://docs.opencv.org/4.x/d6/d00/tutorial_py_root.html).**

+<h2 id = '4'> 4.
+Machine Learning</h2>
+Machine Learning (ML) is a branch of Artificial Intelligence (AI) that enables systems to learn patterns from data and make predictions or decisions without being explicitly programmed.

+Once an ML model is trained, it must be integrated into an application so its predictions can be accessed and used in real-world scenarios.

+The following sections outline the general ML workflow involved in developing and deploying this type of model.

+<h3 id = '4.1'> 4.1 Runing the Model</h3>
+Machine learning development typically follows a structured workflow consisting of several key stages.
+The steps below describe the stages relevant to this project.

+<h4 id = '4.1.1'> Data Collection</h4>
+Data collection involves gathering raw data that represents the classes or categories you want the model to recognize.
+- You define your own categories
+- When selecting your own data, ensure the following:
+  - Videos are in .mp4 format
+  - Each video contains at least two clear repetitions of the action
+  - Data includes recordings from multiple angles to improve model robustness

+<h4>Data Cleaning and Preprocessing</h4>
+This step prepares raw data for training by improving consistency and usability.
+- Data cleaning includes handling missing values, removing corrupted frames, and correcting inconsistencies.
+- Data preprocessing involves:
+  - Standardizing formats
+  - Scaling numerical values
+  - Encoding categorical labels

+<h4>Model Selection</h4>
+Model selection involves choosing an appropriate algorithm based on the type of data, the structure of the problem, and the desired output.
+Different models are suited to different tasks, and understanding their strengths and limitations helps guide this decision.

+<h4>Model Training</h4>

+<h4>Model Evaluation and Tuning</h4>

+<h4>Model Deployment</h4>